 The playoffs are almost here and teams on the cusp are probably desperate for a difference maker.
-The waiver wire is picked over, but there are still some guys that can help out in a pinch.
+The waiver wire is picked over, but there are still some solid RB sleepers that can help out in a pinch.
 Make those last minute claims to shore up your roster and continue to push on to the promised land.

 Colin Kaepernick SF 16.5% owned

 This may be the last time that Kaepernick can be discussed as a sleeper, if that point has not already passed.
 This is a quarterback that has scored 20, 15, 26 and 26 fantasy points in his last four games.
 The last one of those games was against a solid Cardinals defense.
 Kaepernick’s rushing ability gives him a very high floor and also a high ceiling.
 It would be a surprise to see less than 20 points from Kaepernick this week, even going against the Patriots and their best in the business game planning.

 Everyone and their brother is talking up Rob Kelley as the back to own in Washington, and rightly so.
 Kelley is getting almost all of the work on rushing downs and that is probably going to continue.
 On the other hand, Thompson has had some nice games in his own right just based on his passing down role.
 The Packers are stronger versus the run than the pass and that could mean more touches for Thompson.
 The only caveat is that Thompson lost a fumble last week and with Jay Gruden that can lead to lost playing time.